 Premium Service Lookup for Dynamics 365 CDS/CRM

-In order to use the Premium Service Lookup component to look at data from a Dynamics 365 CE/CRM or CDS instance, you will need to have the Dynamics 365 Toolkit installed.
-Once installed, you may continue with the configuration of the component using the following four different pages.
+In order to use the Premium Service Lookup component to look at data from a Dynamics 365 CE/CRM or CDS instance, you will need to have the SSIS Integration Toolkit for Microsoft Dynamics 365 installed.
+Once installed, you may continue with the component's configuration using the following four pages:

 • General